 REF 2014: Chris was appointed to Sub Panel UoA 20 (Law) as an output assessor in 2013.

-Arts and Humanities Research Council (AHRC): member of AHRC Peer Review College 2010-ongoing.
+Arts and Humanities Research Council (AHRC): member of AHRC Peer Review College 2010-2016.
 Assessor for major grant applications and knowledge transfer.

 International Expert Referees Panel, Australian Research Council 2003- 2010

 Nominated UK representative, European Science Foundation COST research programme, Individuals, Societies, Cultures and Health (ISCH) Domain 2008-2011

 Solicitor of the Supreme Court 1981